 A devoted Christian realizes that without Christ, they can do nothing.
 Every breath you breathe is because God allows.
 However, it is easy at times to get caught up trying to do things in your strength.

-Many times it takes moments of adversity, pain, and challenges to remind you of your dependency on Christ.
+It often takes moments of adversity, pain, and challenges to remind you of your dependency on Christ.
 Our culture today lauds over the self-sufficient person, self-starters, and innovators, but without Christ’s empowering you to accomplish His will, you are just chasing your tail.
-The devoted Christian realizes who they are in Christ, and seeks His strength to glorify Him.
+The devoted Christian realizes who they are in Christ and seeks His strength to glorify Him.

 God’s will- not yours